Learn more about Camp Paivika, our camp for people with disabilities. Watch our video.

 “When I think of my many blessings and the best things that my mother and father ever gave me, Camp Paivika comes to mind….
 If you are tired of letting your disability define you, if you just want to meet some amazing people or need help on your journey of self-discovery, Camp Paivika is the ideal place.” — Michael Griggs, Camp Paivika camper since 1997

-Camp Paivika has been welcoming special needs campers since 1947, is fully accredited by the American Camping Association and is operated under special use permit with the San Bernardino National Forest.
+As one of Los Angeles’ best camps for people with disabilities, Camp Paivika has been welcoming special needs campers since 1947, is fully accredited by the American Camping Association and is operated under special use permit with the San Bernardino National Forest.
 Set in the mountains amid majestic tall pines in a beautiful National Forest, the camp can accommodate 72 campers each session.
 The 12-acre facility includes five dormitories, health care center, staff quarters, craft center, nature study center, amphitheater and fire ring, swimming pool, horse stables and a main lodge with a large recreation room and dining hall.

 Paivika (Pi-vee-ka) is the word for “dawn” in the language of the Cahuilla Native Americans who formerly inhabited the area where the camp is located.